Decorative neutral curve divider

 No. Only MQLs meeting SQL criteria should advance.
 If 100% of MQLs become SQLs, criteria are either too loose or SDRs aren't qualifying properly.
 Target 20-35% MQL-to-SQL conversion for healthy operations.
 MQLs that don't qualify should return to marketing nurture sequences—they might qualify later as circumstances change, pain increases, or timeline accelerates.
 Proper qualification prevents wasting AE time on unready prospects.

-SQL Management Best Practices
+Effective SQL Management: Our Top Best Practices

 Organizations with mature SQL processes consistently outperform those with loose handoffs and unclear criteria.